droq-ai/lfx-tool-executor-node/README.md

 uv run mypy src/
 ```

-## 🤝 Contributing

-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.